Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 The command-query responsibility segregation (CQRS) pattern,
 Is based on the same organizational principles for business logic and infrastructural concerns as ports & adapters.

-It differs however, in the way the system’s data is managed.
+It differs however,
+In the way the system’s data is managed.

 This pattern enables representation of the system’s data in multiple persistent models.

-Let’s see why we might need such a solution and how to implement it.
+## What Problem CQRS Pattern is Trying to Solve?

-## Polyglot Modeling
+### Polyglot Modeling

 In many cases, it may be difficult, if not impossible,
 To use a single model of the system’s business domain to address all of the system’s needs.